IRFuzzer: Specialized Fuzzing for LLVM Backend Code Generation: Abstract

 \section{Abstract}

-Modern compilers, such as LLVM, are complex pieces of software.
+Modern compilers, such as LLVM, are complex.
 Due to their complexity, manual testing is unlikely to suffice, yet formal verification is difficult to scale.
-End-to-end fuzzing can be used, but it has difficulties in achieving high coverage of some components of LLVM.
-In this paper, we implement \irfuzzer{} to investigate the effectiveness of specialized fuzzing of the LLVM compiler backend.
-We focus on two approaches to improve the fuzzer: guaranteed input validity using constrained mutations and improved feedback quality.
-The mutator in \irfuzzer{} is capable of generating a wide range of LLVM IR inputs, including structured control flow, vector types, and function definitions.
+End-to-end fuzzing can be used, but it has difficulties in discovering LLVM backend problems for two reasons.
+First, frontend preprocessing and middle optimization shield the backend from seeing diverse inputs.
+Second, branch coverage cannot provide effective feedback as LLVM backend contains much reusable code.
+In this paper, we implement \irfuzzer{} to investigate the need of specialized fuzzing of the LLVM compiler backend.
+We focus on two approaches to improve the fuzzer: guaranteed input validity using constrained mutations to improve input diversity and new metrics to improve feedback quality.
+The mutator in \irfuzzer{} can generate a wide range of LLVM IR inputs, including structured control flow, vector types, and function definitions.
 The system instruments coding patterns in the compiler to monitor the execution status of instruction selection.
-The instrumentation not only provides a new coverage feedback called matcher table coverage, but also provides an architecture specific guidance to the mutator.
+The instrumentation not only provides new coverage feedback on the matcher table but also guides the mutator on architecture-specific intrinsics.

-We show that \irfuzzer{} is more effective than existing fuzzers by fuzzing on \numCPU{} mature LLVM backend targets.
-In the process, we reported \numTotalBugs{} confirmed new bugs in LLVM upstream, out of which \numFixedBugs{} have been fixed, \backPortFix{} have been back ported to LLVM 15, showing that specialized fuzzing provides useful and actionable insights to LLVM developers.
+We ran \irfuzzer on \numCPU{} mature LLVM backend targets. \irfuzzer discovered \numTotalBugs{} new, confirmed bugs in LLVM upstream, none of which existing fuzzers could discover.
+This demonstrates that \irfuzzer is far more effective than existing fuzzers.
+Upon receiving our bug report, the developers have fixed \numFixedBugs{} bugs and back-ported \backPortFix{} fixes to LLVM 15, which shows that specialized fuzzing provides actionable insights to LLVM developers.